username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

 - `CURRICULA_DATA_OUTPUT_FILE_NAME`: the name of the curricula output file
 - `COURSE_DATA_OUTPUT_FILE_NAME`: the name of the courses output file
 - `MERGED_DATA_OUTPUT_FILE_NAME`: the name of the merged output file
+- `EXECUTOR_TYPE`: the type of executor that will be used to run the ETL pipeline
 - `MAX_WORKERS`: the number of threads that will be used to read and write the data

 ## Installation